Ninja Post: The Usain Bolt of Forum Software

 Usain Bolt

-Engaging Users and “Homefield Advantage”
+Engaging Users And “Homefield Advantage”

 Today Mashable posted “4 Easy Ways to Engage Your Facebook Fans”.
 This article refers specifically to Facebook, but the concepts are applicable to any online community and dovetail with yesterday’s post to the Ninja Post blog, “Traction For Your Forum”.
 The four methods to engage users described in the Mashable blog post are: